yukapooka/yukapooka.github.io/_pages/home.md

 <h4>About</h4>

-<p>I started in computational biology and bioinformatics, then gradually moved toward work that sat closer to product, platforms, and strategic execution.
-Across healthcare and biotech settings, I found myself most drawn to clarifying complex problems, improving workflows, and helping technical efforts become more usable and actionable.</p>
+<p>My background began in computational biology and analytics, but much of my work evolved toward product-shaped and decision-oriented problems: clarifying complexity, improving workflows, and thinking about how technical systems shape real-world judgment.</p>

 <p><a href="https://yukapooka.github.io/about/">More about me</a></p>
 <br />